Publication:

 dc.language.isoeng

-dc.publisherCambridge University Press (CUP)
+dc.publisherCambridge University Press

-dc.relation.ispartofFamilies Across Cultures: a 30-Nation Psychological Study
+dc.relation.ispartofFamilies Across Cultures: A 30-Nation Psychological Study

-dc.subjectFamily therapy
+dc.subjectFamily studies

 dspace.entity.typePublication